brokentimeline/mailo/README.md

 ## Usage

-After starting Mailo, you will see a banner and a menu:
+After starting Mailo, you will see a modern banner and an arrow‑style menu:

 ```

 ┌─────────────────────────────────────────────────┐
-│                 MAILO COMMANDS                  │
+│                    MAILO                       │
 ├─────────────────────────────────────────────────┤
-│  1) New email address                          │
+│  ➤ 1  | New email address                     │
-│  2) View inbox                                 │
+│  ➤ 2  | View inbox                            │
-│  3) Read email (by number)                     │
+│  ➤ 3  | Read email (by number)                │
-│  4) Auto-refresh (10s)                         │
+│  ➤ 4  | Auto-refresh (10s)                    │
-│  5) Copy address to clipboard                  │
+│  ➤ 5  | Copy address to clipboard             │
-│  6) Help                                       │
+│  ➤ 6  | Help                                  │
+│  ➤ d  | Debug API (raw response)              │
-│ 99) Exit                                       │
+│  ➤ 99 | Exit                                  │
 └─────────────────────────────────────────────────┘

 ```

-Type the number of the action you want and press Enter.
+Type the number or letter and press Enter.

 - **1** – Generates a new temporary email address.
 The old address will no longer work.
 - **2** – Shows the inbox with a list of received emails (ID, sender, subject, date).